One Course At A Time

-Cornell's student body includes 1,100 students from 47 states and 17 foreign countries.
-The college actively cultivates diversity among its student population, and the class of 2013 includes 31 percent students of color from 37 states and six percent international students from 11 countries.
+Cornell's student body includes 1,100 students from 45 states and 19 foreign countries.
+The college actively cultivates diversity among its student population, and the class of 2018 includes 25 percent students of color.

 The average class has 16 students, though many upper-level courses are significantly smaller.
 Most classes are capped at 25 students.

 - One of 283 colleges with a chapter of Phi Beta Kappa, the oldest and most selective U.S. honorary society.
 Learn more about the relevance of Phi Beta Kappa in the article: "Choosing a College: Why Phi Beta Kappa Matters."

 - Member of the Midwest Conference of the NCAA Division III.